COMMON ENT PROBLEMS

 brought to you by our partners at

-An upper respiratory illness, more typically called a “cold”, usually lasts 7-10 days in children.
-The worst symptoms are noted on days 3 to 5 of illness.
-Symptoms can include cough, nasal congestion, nasal drainage, sore throat, and fever.
-Medications are only given to help symptoms, as colds commonly resolve on their own.
+That stuffy nose, sore throat, runny nose and fever illness, typically called a “cold”, usually lasts 7-10 days in children.
+The worst symptoms show up on days 3 to 5 of illness.
+Medications are only given to help your child feel better, as colds commonly resolve on their own.

-Children under 3 months of age with a fever greater than 100.4 degrees Fahrenheit (rectally) should be evaluated immediately by their doctor.
-Children older than 3 months of age, with a fever between 101-104 may be monitored at home if they are having good urine output and drinking well.
+Children younger than 3 months of age with a temperature higher than 100.4 degrees (from a thermometer in their bottom) should be evaluated immediately by their doctor.
+Children older than 3 months of age, with a fever between 101-104 may be monitored at home if they are drinking well and peeing.
 For more information on adequate fluid intake visit our page on oral rehydration.
 If the fever lasts longer than 5 days or gets higher than 104 in this age group you should seek a full medical evaluation.

 This can be managed by taking either tylenol or ibuprofen.
 Under 3 months of age, tylenol should only be given if recommended by your healthcare provider.
-Ibuprofen should never be given under 6 months of age.
-If your child’s sore throat causes an inability to drink the appropriate amount of fluids, you should seek medical attention.
-Sore throats are usually worse on days 3-5 of illness and start to improve quickly thereafter.
+Ibuprofen should never be given to a baby less than 6 months of age.
+If your child’s sore throat makes it hard to drink enough fluids, you should seek medical attention.
+Sore throats are usually worse on days 3-5 of illness and then get better quickly.

 Allergic Runny Nose (Rhinitis)